 Interest Rate Hedge ETF (PFIX) Hits New 52-Week High

-For investors seeking momentum, Simplify Interest Rate Hedge ETF PFIX is probably on the radar.
-The fund just hit a 52-week high of $65.92 from its 52-week low price of $37.38/share.
+For investors seeking momentum, Simplify Interest Rate Hedge ETF PFIX is probably on radar.
+The fund just hit a 52-week high, and is up 84.3% from its 52-week low of $37.38 per share.

 But are more gains in store for this ETF?
 Let’s take a quick look at the fund and the near-term outlook on it to get a better idea of where it might be headed: